 The hippocampus is your brain’s librarian, responsible for learning and filing away memories.
 It also helps you tell the difference between past events and what’s happening in the present.
 Research shows that trauma can actually cause the hippocampus to shrink.
 This change can disrupt your ability to process and store memories correctly.
 It might explain why you have trouble recalling specific details of the traumatic event or why certain sights, sounds, or smells can trigger an intense emotional reaction.
 Your brain struggles to recognize that the current situation is safe, instead reacting as if the past trauma is happening all over again.

-The Prefrontal Cortex: Decision-Making and Emotional Control
+The Prefrontal Cortex: Why Decision-Making Feels Harder

 Located at the front of your brain, the prefrontal cortex acts as the command center.
 It’s in charge of rational thinking, problem-solving, and regulating your emotions.
 Essentially, it’s the part of your brain that should tell the amygdala, “Hey, it’s just a piece of toast, you can calm down.”
 After trauma, the connection between the prefrontal cortex and the amygdala can weaken.
 This makes it much harder to manage the intense fear and stress signals coming from your overactive amygdala.
 As a result, you might find it difficult to concentrate, make decisions, or control your emotional responses.